-This series looks into the diversity of the backgrounds of the fellows of the Hertie Foundation.
+Portraits of the Hertie fellows is an ongoing series looking into the diversity of the backgrounds of the fellows of the Hertie Foundation.
 Musicians, policy experts or doctors – the fellows & friends programme of the Hertie Foundation is the bridge among this eclectic crowd.